 On this occasion the project is being drafted by the Barcelona Metropolitan Area’s technical and architecture team.
 Special consideration has been given to the location of the market in Plaça Mercadal, a porticoed square in the heart of the historic neighbourhood, where the original open-air market was first covered in 1906, and then extended by another lower, peripheral structure in 1914.

-The redevelopment will cost €9.5 million, including the provisional market and the two areas that make up Sant Andreu market, the central building containing fresh produce, located in the middle of the square, and the peripheral structure known as the Local de Vendes [Sales Point] which houses the non-food establishments, forming part of one of the buildings surrounding Plaça Mercadal and linking it with Carrer Ruben Dario.
+The renovation will cost €9.5 million, including the provisional market and the two areas that make up Sant Andreu market, the central building containing fresh produce, located in the middle of the square, and the peripheral structure known as the Local de Vendes [Sales Point] which houses the non-food establishments, forming part of one of the buildings surrounding Plaça Mercadal and linking it with Carrer Ruben Dario.

 The building will be smaller in size, so that its visual impact will be more agreeable, both from the street and from the surrounding buildings.
 The outer wall of the market will be made of glass, and will therefore be transparent.
 The project will also include redevelopment work on the area surrounding the market.
 The work is expected to last around 18 months.